vmware/vic-product/docs/user_doc/vic_app_dev/README.md

-# Developing Container Applications with vSphere Integrated Containers
+# Develop Container Applications with vSphere Integrated Containers

-*Developing Container Applications with vSphere Integrated Containers* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as the endpoint for Docker container application development.
+*Develop Container Applications with vSphere Integrated Containers* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as the endpoint for Docker container application development.

 **Product version: 1.2**